-- 15.9.1 Competitors will attempt to achieve a mark or valid track point within a valid scoring area close to a set goal.
-The scoring area(s) will have unique times of validity. - 15.9.2 Task data: - a. position of goal/target. - b. description of scoring area(s) and their validity times - The result is the distance from the mark or closest valid track point to the target, if displayed, or goal.
-Smallest result is best. - 15.9.4 A competitor who does not achieve a mark or track point inside a scoring area during its time of validity, will not achieve a result.
+- 15.9.1 Competitors will attempt to achieve a mark within a valid scoring area close to a set goal.
+The scoring area(s) will have unique times of validity. - 15.9.2 Task data: - a. position of goal/target. - b. description of scoring area(s) and their validity times - 15.9.3 The result is the distance from the mark to the target, if displayed, or goal.
+Smallest result is best. - 15.9.4 A competitor who does not achieve a mark inside a scoring area during its time of validity, will not achieve a result.